ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 efficiency, inaccurate probable cause identification and duplicated tickets.
-It is also difficult to assess the impact of alarms, performance metrics and other anomaly data on network services without known relation across layers of the network topology data or the relation with other network topology data.
+It is also difficult to assess the impact of alarms, performance metrics and other anomaly data on network services without known relation across layers of the entire network topology data or the relation with other network topology data.

-To address these challenges, a network wide incident-centric solution is specified to establish the dependency relation with both network service and network topology at various different layers, which not only can be used at a specific layer in one domain but also can be used to span across layers for multi-layer network troubleshooting.
+To address these challenges, a network wide incident-centric solution is specified to establish the global view on dependency relation with both network service and network topology at various different layers, which not only can be used at a specific layer in one domain but also can be used to span across layers for multi-layer network troubleshooting.